-As part of an initiative to upgrade their digital Real Estate tools, this company wanted to upgrade their digital mortgage pre-approval process to cut back on user calls and better empower their members to purchase a home.
+As part of an initiative to upgrade their digital Real Estate tools, this financial company wanted to upgrade their digital mortgage pre-approval application to cut back on user calls and better empower their members to get the home they wanted more quickly.

 Outdated, legacy front- and back-end systems